va3wam/TWIPi/EagleCAD/readme.txt

-THis is the directory where PCB files are placed
+This is the directory where PCB files are placed